Tranz Rail: Privatisation

-The company was sold for $328.3 million to a consortium named Pylorus Investments Limited, shortly afterwards renamed Tranz Rail Limited.
+The company was sold to the Fay Richwhite-Wisconsin Central consortium for $328.3 million through an entity named Pylorus Investments Limited, shortly afterwards renamed Tranz Rail Limited.
 The sale was completed on 30 September 1993.
-The consortium was made up of Fay Richwhite (31.8% via the investment company Pacific Rail, later renamed Midavia Rail), the American railroad Wisconsin Central (27.3%), Berkshire Partners (27.3%), Alex van Heeren, the owner of Huka Lodge, 9.1% and Richwhite family interests, 4.5%.
 Tranz Rail Limited raised funds to buy New Zealand Rail by borrowing $223.3 million, and its shareholders contributed $105 million to the acquisition price through the purchase of 105 million Tranz Rail shares at $1 each.

 In 1994 the company sold its 15% stake in Clear Communications for $72.6 million, $20.1 million above book value.
 The company had gained its shareholding by selling its fibre optic network along the North Island Main Trunk to Clear.

 Rebranded Tranz Rail

 New Zealand Rail carried its corporate brand until 18 October 1995, when Tranz Rail Limited was renamed Tranz Rail Holdings Limited and New Zealand Rail Limited was renamed Tranz Rail.
 On the same day Tranz Rail Holdings Limited made a $100 million capital repayment to the Fay Richwhite consortium, largely financed by the sale of shares in Clear Communications.
 The Tranz Rail brand was created by Wellington-based Cato Partners, who also designed brands for the divisions of Tranz Rail: